natesampo/paint.c/reports/proposal.md

 ### Resources and Getting Started

-*What do you need to get started?
-Have you found the resources you need, do you have a plan to find them, or do you need help?*

 To start off with we need to decide whether we will be building our own image editor from scratch or starting with another user's code and building on more advanced features from there.
 Each has it's benefits, with the former allowing us to really understand the what goes into C application building and making sure we are really thinking through the the underlying structure of the code so we can scale it later on.
 The latter means learning to better read, understand, and identify spots to improve in others' code, while allowing us to expand past the more basic implementation and really dwelve down into specific, technical challenges associated with each of the more advanced paint tools we would implement.
 Making this decision will require a bit of research and testing though we are leaning heavily towards building our own.

 Either way we also need to identify what graphics libraries are out there and which we want to use.
 We've begun searching and found several which look promising (and a few that aren't) through general searches, coding forums, and past projects.